ESG DATA QUALITY

 - Capacity to review documents distributed in advance of Group meetings and prepare inputs.

 Members will be required to meet their own costs of attending meetings and contributing to the work of the TWG.
 They will not be paid consultancy or sitting fees.
-GRESB will chair the group and publish a summary of meeting outcomes on this page together with a list of TWG members (individual and organization).
+GRESB will chair the group and publish meeting minutes together with a list of TWG members (individual and organization).

 GRESB Global Partner, Measurabl is Founding Partner of the TWG in recognition of their leadership in calculating and assuring ESG data quality.